 Like RON, RIN requires that the signer and the notary meet live online using two-way audio video technology so the notary can witness and record signer signing the document.
 The ID/verification requirement is also different with RIN and RON.
 With RIN, the ID verification is done on the spot by the notary.
 There is no requirement for a third-party vendor to do the ID proofing/credential analysis.
 The signer simply holds the ID up to the camera so they notary can read it, record it and make sure the picture matches with the signer appearing on the video.
 Also, unlike RON, with RIN the signer makes a wet signature on paper and then transmits it to the notary, and the notary signs and seals the paper document, so there is no need to use a third-party vendor to issue a digital certificate for the signature.
 Finally, with RIN, the signer must be located in the same state unlike with RON, which only requires that the notary be physically present in the state where they are commissioned regardless of where the signer is located.

-Currently, 41 states have enacted permanent legislation authorizing remote notarization, either with RON or RIN—Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+Currently, 42 states have enacted permanent legislation authorizing remote notarization, either with RON or RIN—Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.

 Your circumstances dictate whether online notarization or traditional notarization is best for you.
 Some may find online notarization easier than traditional notarization because it can be done without leaving your home.
 However, for those who struggle with technology, a traditional in-person notarization might be easier.
 Likewise, because of the ID credentialing process, some signers may find RON invasive and time consuming, especially in states that use knowledge-based authentication questions as part of ID proofing.